Welsh Rarebit is the ultimate cheese on toast, a rich sauce with English mustard and Worcestershire sauce, grilled until golden and bubbly.

 - Grill or broiler.

-- Small frying pan large enough to fry 2 eggs if you are making buck rarebit.
+- A small frying pan large enough to fry 2 eggs if you are making buck rarebit.

 - Butter knife.